Coeliac disease

 Who is affected by coeliac disease?

-Coeliac disease is a chronic (long-term) condition affecting one in every 100 people.
+Coeliac disease is a chronic (long-term) condition affecting 1 in every 100 people.
 Women are three times more likely to have coeliac disease than men.
 It can develop at any age.
 However, symptoms are most likely to appear during early childhood or when you’re between 40 and 60.

 Causes of coeliac disease

 The exact cause of coeliac disease is currently unknown, but there may be a genetic link.
-Research has discovered that one in 10 people with coeliac disease has an immediate relative with coeliac disease.
+Research has discovered that 1 in 10 people with coeliac disease has an immediate relative with coeliac disease.
 If you are an identical twin and your twin has coeliac disease, your risk of developing it is 75%.

 Other factors which increase the risk of coeliac disease include having: